timeflying/jekyll-bootstrap/_posts/2019-08-31-use-big-query-to-do-olap.md

 #### No maintainance effort

-Compared to setting up a Spark Cluster, we just need import data into Big Query & that's it, then you can start query.
+Compared to setting up a Spark Cluster, we just need import data into Big Query, then you can start query.
 No need to worry about maintaining a cluster.

 #### Flexibility